jsmithabq/appserver/README.md

 for web services-related persistence that can be more straightforward, depending on app server requirements, than setting up SQL- and Ruby/Sequel-based backends.
-AngularJs provides frontend web services, while Node.js provides backend.
+AngularJs provides frontend web services, while Node.js provides backend services.

-AppServer is a skeleton app that provides an example of a MEAN implementation, but will require modification, as well as domain-related extensions.
+AppServer is a skeleton app that provides an example of a MEAN implementation, but requires modification, as well as domain-related extensions.
 AppServer is not a zero-modification, extensible application.

 Angular/Bootstrap Design